bunnyfic/student-burnout-prediction/README.md

 The application also estimates the student's dropout risk using a mathematical regression model and classifies the overall burnout level into Low, Medium, or High.

-the dataset i used is from kagle which had over 20 features and 1000000 records.
+the dataset i used is from kagle which had over 20 features and 1000000 records, I've uploaded it in the repo.
 ---

 ## ✨ Features

 - 📊 Predicts **Student Burnout Score**
-- 🎯 Estimates **Dropout Risk**
 - 🚦 Classifies **Risk Level**
 - 🧠 Powered by **CatBoost Regressor**
 - 🌐 Interactive Flask Web Application
-- 🎚️ User-friendly slider interface
+- 🎚️ User-friendly slider interface, works
+     on both mobile and pc.
 - 📈 Feature Importance Analysis
 - 💾 Trained model saved using Joblib